JuliaNonconvex/Nonconvex.jl/README.md

 ## Loading Nonconvex

-To load and start using Nonconvex.jl, run:
+To load and start using `Nonconvex.jl`, run:
 ```julia
 using Nonconvex
 ```